Pakistan court filing asks British queen to return Koh-i-Noor diamond

-LAHORE, Pakistan (Reuters) - A Pakistani attorney said on Thursday he has filed a court petition seeking the return of the famed Koh-i-Noor diamond Britain forced India to hand over in colonial times.
+LAHORE, Pakistan, Dec 3 (Reuters) - A Pakistani attorney said on Thursday he has filed a court petition seeking the return of the famed Koh-i-Noor diamond Britain forced India to hand over in colonial times.

 Once the largest known diamond in the world, the 105-carat Koh-i-Noor is one of the Crown Jewels.
 It is set in a crown last worn by the late mother of Queen Elizabeth II during her coronation.